-- a) The Pharisees lived the letter of the law, the overt act.
-Jesus taught that the mental attitude was as important as the overt act. - b) The Pharisees contrasted their righteousness to other people's righteousness.
-Jesus said they must compare themselves to God's perfect righteousness.

-2. Matthew 5:21-26 - Murder and conflict

-- a) Matthew 5:21 Jesus quoted Exodus 20:13, implying that the Pharisees considered only the physical act to be murder.
-1 John 3:15 - b) Matthew 5:22a Jesus pointed out that the mental attitudes of hatred and anger also violated the Law against murder and should bring death. - c) Matthew 5:22b Anger is a sin as deserving of death as murder itself. - d) Matthew 5:23 Presenting an offering at the altar was worship.
-Having a hateful thought created a barrier to that worship. - e) Matthew 5:24 For his sacrifice to be acceptable to God, a believer had to first seek reconciliation with anyone he had offended. - f) Matthew 5:25-26 Jesus said that adversaries had to quickly agree before the conflict escalated and the punishment was compounded.

-3. Matthew 5:27-32 - Adultery and divorce
+- 1. Introduction - a) The Pharisees lived the letter of the law, the overt act.
+Jesus that the mental attitude was as important as the overt act. - b) The Pharisees contrasted their righteousness to other people's righteousness.
+Jesus said they must compare themselves to God's righteousness. - 2.
+Matthew 5:21-26 Murder and conflict - a) Matthew 5:21 Jesus quoted Exodus 20:13, implying that the Pharisees considered only the physical act to be .
+1 John 3:15 - b) Matthew 5:22a Jesus pointed out that the mental attitudes of hatred and also violated the Law against murder and should bring death. - c) Matthew 5:22b Anger is a sin as deserving of as murder itself. - d) Matthew 5:23 Presenting an offering at the was worship.
+Having a hateful thought created a barrier to that worship. - e) Matthew 5:24 For his sacrifice to be acceptable to God, a believer had to first reconciliation with anyone he had offended. - f) Matthew 5:25-26 Jesus said that adversaries had to quickly before the conflict escalated and the punishment was compounded. - 3.
+Matthew 5:27-32 Adultery and divorce - a) Matthew 5:27 The Pharisees taught that the only way to commit was through the physical act. - b) Matthew 5:28 Jesus taught that every lustful thought was and violated the Law. - c) Matthew 5:29-30 Jesus used exaggerated speech (hyperbole) to declare the importance of totally avoiding the adultery of thoughts.

-- a) Matthew 5:27 The Pharisees taught that the only way to commit adultery was through the physical act. - b) Matthew 5:28 Jesus taught that every lustful thought was sin and violated the Law. - c) Matthew 5:29-30 Jesus used exaggerated speech (hyperbole) to declare the importance of totally avoiding the adultery of lustful thoughts. - d) Matthew 5:31 The Mosaic Law permitted divorce for a wife's unfaithfulness (Deuteronomy 24:1-5), but the Pharisees used the law to provide excuses for them to divorce for any reason. - e) Matthew 5:32 Jesus taught that anyone who divorced his wife except for unfaithfulness caused her to commit adultery if she remarried.
+- e) Matthew 5:32 Jesus taught that anyone who divorced his wife except for unfaithfulness caused to commit adultery if she remarried.
 She was still under her marriage vows.